Compounding climate disasters require compounding solutions

-These kinds of impacts — drought, fire, flooding — will be the new normal with projected temperature rise.
-Even with global and local action to curb greenhouse gas emissions, we could see an average increase in temperatures of 1.5°C by as soon as 2030 (see our Climate Action page for more info).
-Scientists warn that moving beyond this level of warming leads to severe climate impacts.
-Knowing the consequences of warming beyond that, we can prepare now.
+Here in northwest Washington, climate change-fueled disasters — extreme heat, drought, wildfire, flooding — will be the new normal with projected temperature rise.
+Even with global and local action to curb greenhouse gas emissions, we will likely see an average increase in temperatures of 1.5°C by as soon as 2030.

-Individual and local community actions make a difference.
-More than 10,000 Whatcom residents have joined us in working to create a just and green energy transition out of dangerous and damaging fossil fuels.
-That work continues.
-At the same time we must also work to help prepare our community to weather the projected impacts of climate change and do so in a way that creates lasting resilience.
+RE Sources is working to create a just and green energy transition away from dangerous and damaging fossil fuels.
+At the same time, we must also prepare our community to weather the projected impacts of climate change and create lasting resilience.

 - Protect and enhance local ecosystems and the natural environment as our frontline of defense against increasing droughts, floods, and rising seas from climate change.